 In order to loan your bitcoin, you will first have to find a suitable bitcoin lending platform which not only provides you a solid rate of interest for lending out your crypto, but a safe and secure method of doing so.
 BlockFi has proven to be at the forefront of the bitcoin lending industry, and provides its customers not only with great returns, but advanced security measures as well.

-The BlockFi Interest Account (BIA) allows lenders to lend their bitcoin in exchange for monthly compound interest interest.
+The BlockFi Interest Account (BIA) allows lenders to lend their bitcoin in exchange for monthly compound interest.
 All crypto holdings in a BIA are are deposited into an account with one of our licensed institutional custodians.

 Additionally, BlockFi is one of the only bitcoin lending platforms to provide compounding interest on account balances, paid to clients in cryptocurrency.
 Compound interest creates better returns for your deposit, allowing you to grow your bitcoin holdings over time.
 Customers who wish to earn interest from their crypto with other coins can do so on BlockFi, rates can be viewed here.